orkes-io/docs/docs/developer-guides/using-workers.md

 ### Step 3: Write your worker logic

-In general, workers can be instantiated from a WorkerInterface class, defined as a function, or annotated using a WorkerTask decorator, depending on the language.
-The worker file in your project may look like this:
+In general, workers can be instantiated from classes that implement the Worker interface, or that are annotated using a WorkerTask annotation or decorator, depending on the language.
+A worker in your project may look like this:

 <Tabs groupId="language">
 <TabItem value="python" label="Python">